 The family name began with an I, thus the name “Instein.”
 Albert, seeking to distance himself from Frank, took to adding a silent E in front of the I in an attempt to change his last name to that of … Einstein instead—avoiding the obvious phonetic implications.

 Later the i came to stand for… INTELLECTUAL, thus forever separating the brothers…Enstein.

 This completely factual account about the brothers historical connection to one another—with these rare photos serving as absolute proof that what I am saying is true—or may this post end with a sales pitch!—serves as notice of the soon to be released arrival of this new number one Best Seller…

 Just as soon as I can get around to writing it.

-So naturally you should send me $49.95 (a possible suggested retail price) in advance, and as soon as possible.
+Naturally, that means you should now send me $49.95 (a possible suggested retail price) in advance, and as soon as possible.

-That way you won’t miss out on getting your own (rubber stamped autographed) copy from Barnes and Noble, before they sell out of my books entire first edition.
+And that way you won’t miss out on getting your own (rubber stamped autographed) copy from Barnes and Noble, before they sell out of my books entire first edition.

 Otherwise, you just might have to settle for a cheaper looking $12.95 paperback.

 Trust me, it won’t look nearly as sophisticated—or even contain my fancy rubber stamped autograph—sitting down there on that dusty bottom shelf of yours.